Camp Living Stones

 We strive for excellence and believe that the quality of the camp experience we offer far surpasses the expense.
 We are committed to doing everything possible to help students come to camp with the hope that they might meet Jesus and follow him.

-For more information on how to receive scholarships for students in your group, CONTACT US.
+For more information on how to receive scholarships as an individual or for students in your group, CONTACT US